7 Types of Evidence to Give Your Car Accident Injury Lawyer

 If you are ever in a car accident, it is smart to take pictures and videos of the vehicles and the scene.
 Pictures and videos provide a ton of information that can help your case.
 You should give these documents to your car accident injury lawyer as soon as you can.

 As soon as you check to make sure your passengers are ok, you should call the police.
 Don’t ever agree to settle the accident without the authorities.
 By contacting the police, an officer that comes to the scene will file a police report.
 You will want to ask for the information needed to later obtain a copy of the police report for your case.

 When you are in a car accident, you should receive medical attention as soon as possible, even if you don’t think your injuries are that serious initially.
 If you refuse to get medical attention at the scene, but you later develop injuries that are related to your accident, insurance companies could argue that they weren’t from the accident or they aren’t that serious because you refused to be evaluated at the scene of your accident.
 If you end up going to the hospital or the doctor, you should note each medical providers’ name and contact information, so that your lawyer can contact them later to obtain your records.

 6. Psychological Records

 If you see a therapist or psychologist due to trauma from being in the car accident, you should also be prepared to provide their contact information to your attorney, so that they can obtain those records as well.
 These can help prove pain, suffering, emotional distress, and other noneconomic damages that should be rewarded.

 7. Pay Records

 Your car accident injury lawyer will definitely want these types of evidence when they take on your case.
 There may be other documents or paperwork they need, and they will let you know what they need.
-Are you ready to discuss your car accident with an attorney?
+Are you ready to discuss your accident with a car accident lawyer?
 Contact one of our personal injury lawyers today.